An easy macaron recipe for sweet, almond cookies. These chewy cookies can be sandwiched together with your favorite filling.

-Line two cookie trays with parchment paper.
+Line two cookie trays with parchment paper or Silpat mats.
 Use a dab of macaron batter to stick the parchment paper to the cookie tray.

-Pipe 1 inch (2.5cm) macaron circles onto the parchment paper.
-You can free hand them or initially draw an outline on the underside of the parchment paper as a guide.
+Pipe 1-inch (2.5cm) macaron circles onto the parchment paper.
+Point the piping bag directly down onto the parchment paper or mat when piping.
+You can free-hand them or initially draw an outline on the underside of the parchment paper as a guide.

-Whack the cookie tray once times on the bench to remove any large air holes in the batter.
+Whack the cookie tray two or three times on the bench to remove any large air holes in the batter.

 Once the stickiness has gone, they can be baked.
 Macarons are baked at a low oven temperature so the egg whites don’t brown, or rise too fast and crack.

 Oven temperatures vary depending on the oven, so finding the perfect macaron temperature takes practice.
-In a standard oven a temperature of around 284 °F-300°F (140°C-150°C) is what you're aiming for.
-In a convection oven, start lower, at 266 °F (130°C)
+In a standard oven, a temperature of around 284 °F-300°F (140°C-150°C) is what you're aiming for.

 The macarons need to rise slowly so their tops crisp up evenly and the bottom of the macarons ruffle and form what is known as ‘macaron feet’